pcdworks/website-ng/content/expertise.md

 Mobile applications for Android and iOS

-We've develope embedded systems on several different platorms from a wide veriety of companies including: Nordic Semiconductor, Texas Instruments, NXP, STMicroelectronics
+We've developed embedded systems on several different platforms from a wide variety of companies including: Nordic Semiconductor, Texas Instruments, NXP,  STMicroelectronics

 Fullstack web development